March-mitsuki/selien/readme.md

 # How to use

 To explain the syntax, we first need to explain our file structure.
-Before you start writing your first selien file, you need to specify a folder as the `selien-root` folder.
+Before you start writing your first selien file, you need to specify a directory as the `selien-root` directory.
 All type definitions start from here.

-For example, if you have an `my_project` folder as your project root directory, you can create a folder called `selien-spec `inside it and create YAML files inside that folder.
-Alternatively, you can continue creating folders below.
+For example, if you have an `my_project` directory as your project root directory, you can create a directory called `selien-spec `inside it and create YAML files inside that directory.
+Alternatively, you can continue creating directorys below.

 For example: